By Cathleen Schneider-Russell

 Malocclusion: abnormal occlusion

-Occlusive angle: the angle at which the teeth meet when viewed from the front
+Occlusive angle: the angle at which the teeth meet when viewed from

 Dental Arcade: row of cheek teeth on one side, upper or lower

 - Skulls are similar to chinchillas, but with less cheek teeth (3)

 - Incisors grow continuously, cheek teeth stop growing (like human molars)